 Sundt Generating Station Air Quality Permit Update

-TEP is planning to install a flexible, efficient new type of natural gas generator in Tucson that will support the expansion of solar, wind and other clean energy resources while using less water and reducing overall emissions.
+TEP is installing flexible, efficient new natural gas generators in Tucson that will support the expansion of solar, wind and other clean energy resources while using less water and reducing overall emissions.

-TEP plans to install up to ten reciprocating internal combustion engine (RICE) generators at its H. Wilson Sundt Generating Station on the company’s 344-acre Irvington Campus, located near East Irvington Road and South Alvernon Way.
+TEP is installing ten reciprocating internal combustion engine (RICE) generators at its H. Wilson Sundt Generating Station on the company’s 344-acre Irvington Campus, located near East Irvington Road and South Alvernon Way.
 Reciprocating engines have been identified as a cost-effective resource to help compensate for power fluctuations and other issues associated with the expansion of renewable energy resources, including a growing supply of private solar power systems and TEP’s own community-scale solar and wind resources.

 TEP is working to deliver at least 30 percent of its power from renewable resources by 2030, doubling the state’s 2025 goal.
 The company anticipates adding about 800 megawatts (MW) of new renewable energy capacity by 2030.